AlexandreSev/Structured_Data/README.md

 To solve this unconstrained recognition problem we created a joint model thanks to a Conditional Random Field.
 This joint model is a combination of a character predictor model and a N-gram predictor model.
 Moreover we optimised this joint model by back-propagating the structured output loss.
 We observed better performances with the joint model than with the character sequence model alone.

-## Implementation of DEEP STRUCTURED OUTPUT LEARNING  FOR UNCONSTRAINED TEXT RECOGNITION
+## Implementation of deep structured output learning for unconstrained text recognition

 # Demo